mobanisto/pinpit-gradle-plugin/DSL_REFERENCE.md

             }
 ```

-* `bitmapDialog` - a 493 x 312 pixels bmp image file used on the welcome and
+* `bitmapDialog`: File - a 493 x 312 pixels bmp image file used on the
-  completion dialogs with the leftmost 164 pixel-wide column being visible
+  welcome and completion dialogs with the leftmost 164 pixel-wide column
+  being visible
   (see [Wix UI Customization Guide](https://wixtoolset.org/docs/v3/wixui/wixui_customizations/#replacing-the-default-bitmaps))
-* `bitmapBanner` - a 493 x 58 pixels bmp image file used as a top banner on
+* `bitmapBanner`: Fie - a 493 x 58 pixels bmp image file used as a top
-  other dialogs
+  banner on other dialogs
   (see [Wix UI Customization Guide](https://wixtoolset.org/docs/v3/wixui/wixui_customizations/#replacing-the-default-bitmaps))